 If The Day the Clown Cried was released as originally intended, it would’ve been relegated to obscurity.
 Many films are famous, but many are hardly as infamous as this.
 I think that, with the right publicity, this Jerry Lewis classic could be more profitable at the U.S. box office than Life is Beautiful was.
 My reasoning is simple: Jerry wasn’t intending to make a comedy, but a drama about a man who happened to be a clown.
 If Jerry is that intent on not having anyone see it, he should go about finding a way for a respectable film-maker to remake it.
 If it was bad, Jerry Lewis would have destroyed the rough cut.
-Hype is like interest in a bank (ask Bob Gale about the Stoltz cut of Back to the Future).
+Hype is like interest in a bank.

 In the comment section of a video titled Notorious Jerry Lewis Holocaust film footage surfaces, I found two voices of reason: